 NUMBER OF PLAYERS: 2 – 4, more can play, but it’s best to have even numbers of players.

 RANK OF CARDS: Ace, K, Q, J, Jick, High Joker, Low Joker 10, 9, 8, 7, 6, 5, 4, 3, 2.

 TYPE OF GAME: Trick-taking

 AUDIENCE: Teens and up, families.

 Once the bids have been made, it’s time to commence gameplay.
-Following the suit selected by the “Pitcher”, a player has two choices: Follow suit (which is called “playing a trump card” in this particular game) or, if the player cannot follow the suit the “Pitcher” has set, they may play any card in their hand.
+The player that won the bid is the first to play.
+Only trump suited cards can be played.
+Following the suit selected by the winner of the bid, a player has two choices: Follow suit or, if the player cannot follow the suit then they must flip their hand over and are done playing for that round.